OccultusCaudex/mate-themes-extras/README.md

 --Zukitwo-Wise

---Sonar-Icons

 Installation:

 You have to use autogen.sh with configure flags to enable a theme.

-Without a flag nothing will compile!!!!!
+Without a flag nothing will compile!

-This example for one theme, use ./configure --help after autogen.sh to find the right configure flags.
+Use configure --help after autogen to find out the right configure flags for a theme.

+--prefix=/usr is needed, otherwise the themes are installed in /usr/local/share/themes ,

+and  mate-appearance-properties doesn't find the themes!

+This example installs one theme.

+./autogen.sh

-./autogen.sh \
+./configure --prefix=/usr \

---enable-Adwaita-Cupertino-SL
+--enable-Gnome-Cupertino

 make